masc-ucsc/docs/docs/pyrope/04-variables.md

 # Variables and types

 A variable is an instance of a given type.
 The type may be inferred from use.
-The basic types are Number, String, Boolean, Functions, and Bundles.
-All the types are build around these basic types.
+The basic types are Boolean, Function, Number, Range, and String.
+All those types can be combined with Bundles.
+All the complex types are build around these types.

 ## Mutable/Immutable